-"ABBEY ROAD" was fresh on the streets when the premiere Soul band of all time hit the pavement with their take on it.
+Abbey Road was fresh on the streets when the premiere Soul band of all time hit the pavement with their take on it.
 Named after the street in front of Stax Records.
 A wonderful funhouse mirror of equal goodness.

-"The Other Side Of Abbey Road" (1969)
+"The Other Side Of Abbey Road" (1970)

 Not to be outpaced, a new Jazz guitarist put his best foot forward with his own stride down that street.

 • THE FLAME,

 A South African band produced by Carl Wilson for the Beach Boys' Brother label.
 Ricky Fataar and Blondie Chaplin went on to become Beach Boys, and Ricky then became a Rutle!

 (Note: this is a compilation of their self-titled debut album.)